-A few years back, I didn’t know I’d end up doing what I do today.
+A few years back, actually quite a few years now, I didn’t know I’d end up doing what I do today.

 I was making a living playing poker, and I was happy doing that for almost half a decade.

 Until one day, when I felt like it was time to move on.
 There was no longer any satisfaction in what I did.
-It felt lifeless, devoid of energy.
+Playing poker felt lifeless, devoid of energy.
 I was earning a living, but that was it.

 “Why not make a website about golf and make money that way,” I thought.